Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Vegan sweet potato hash will last up to 3 days when stored in an airtight container in the fridge.
 I like to pair it with salsa or fresh avocado pieces when serving.

-Or, load it up on a piece of toast – so satisfying.
+Or, load it up on a piece of hearty toast, like ciabatta or sourdough!

 Vegan sweet potato kale hash with black beans in cast iron skillet